-Enrichment clubs and activities (Before and after school) £1,500 At Wren's Nest, we provide a wide range of before and after school clubs to cater for a vast range of interests.
+Enrichment clubs and activities (Before and after school) £2,500 At Wren's Nest, we provide a wide range of before and after school clubs to cater for a vast range of interests.
 This includes but are not limited to 'Inside Out' - Managing Feelings Club, Lego, Arts and Crafts, Life Skills, Choir, Running Club, Boot Camp for girls and boys, Guitar Club and Playground Games.
 We provide these clubs free of charge to families as we believe the importance of developing children's wider interests is essential in growing children's personal development as well as their Cultural Capital, thus increasing engagement in learning.
-1, 2, 3, 5 F.S.W. to support vulnerable families £19,332 We define parental engagement as the successful involvement of parents in supporting their children's social and emotional welfare as well as their academic learning.
-It includes: Early intervention to support families in need - 'signposting' to other agencies e.g. foodbank, charities for furniture etc Supporting parenting within the home - offering Triple P course within school Supporting Early Help cases and additional Safeguarding cases More intensive programmes for families in crisis.
-1, 2, 3, 4, 5 F.S.W. supporting adult education and attendance (60% of FTE) £19,332 We define parental engagement as the successful involvement of parents in supporting their children's social and emotional welfare as well as their academic learning.
-It includes: Approaches and programmes which aim to develop parental skills such as English and/or Maths skills; Raising aspiration by offering support in seeking employment - aid with CV writing, applications, job searches etc. General approaches which encourage parents to support their children with, for example reading or homework; The involvement of parents in their children's learning activities; Analysis of attendance and contact low attenders, working with and support families to raise attendance/punctuality.
-2, 4, 5 Parent Support Adviser £3,804 Supporting families in a range of situations, particularly transitions to local High Schools or a change in setting is a key part of our work at Wren's Nest.
+1, 2, 3, 5 F.S.W. to support vulnerable families £38,408 We define parental engagement as the successful involvement of parents in supporting their children's social and emotional welfare as well as their academic learning.
+It includes: • Early intervention to support families in need - 'sign-posting' to other agencies e.g. foodbank, charities for furniture etc • Supporting parenting within the home - offering Triple P course within school • Supporting Early Help cases and additional Safeguarding cases • More intensive programmes for families in crisis.
+1, 2, 3, 4, 5 F.S.W. supporting adult education and Attendance (Cost included above) We define parental engagement as the successful involvement of parents in supporting their children's social and emotional welfare as well as their academic learning.
+It includes: Approaches and programmes which aim to develop parental skills such as English and/or Maths skills; Supporting Parental well-being through a variety of activities such as 'Craft and Chat' and 'Move It and Lose it.'
+Raising aspiration by offering support in seeking employment - aid with CV writing, applications, job searches etc. General approaches which encourage parents to support their children with, for example reading or homework; The involvement of parents in their children's learning activities; Analysis of attendance and contact low attenders, working with and supporting the family.
+FSW to complete First Day Call and support families to raise attendance/punctuality.
+2, 4, 5 Parent Support Adviser £2,450 Supporting families in a range of situations, particularly transitions to local High Schools or a change in setting is a key part of our work at Wren's Nest.
 We support our families in building trusting relationships and links with other providers by facilitating appropriate meetings with someone with whom they have a good relationship.
-2, 4, 5 Parent Hub and website communications £1000 We provide a high level of parental communications with our families.
+2, 4, 5

+Parent Hub and website communications £1000 We provide a high level of parental communications with our families.
 This supports our drive for improved academic outcomes as well as building lasting relationships with our families.
 Parent Hub and the school website are both used to communicate with families on a very regular basis.
-1, 2, 3, 4, 5

-Extended time in school - Easter Camp - Key skills for Year 6 children £1,800 This is an extension of core teaching time which foster academic benefits as it is linked to the specific needs of the children who attend.
-1, 2 10 teachers deliver 4 hours of specific and tailored teaching related to core knowledge within both English and Maths as well as building confidence and reliance.
-Sessions are well attended - 45/59 (76%) children attended in April 2023.
-Tracksuit replenishment £5,200 KS2 children have limited access to standardised tracksuits for outdoor PE lessons as well as when representing Wren's Nest Primary School in team sporting events.
+1, 2, 3, 4, 5 Extended time in school - Easter Camp - Key skills for Year 6 children £2,800 This is an extension of core teaching time which foster academic benefits as it is linked to the specific needs of the children who attend.
+10 teachers deliver 4 hours of specific and tailored teaching related to core knowledge within both English and Maths as well as building confidence and reliance.
+Sessions are well attended - 47/60 (78%) children attended in April 2024.
+1, 2 Tracksuit replenishment £5,800 Children have limited access to standardised tracksuits for outdoor PE lessons as well as when representing Wren's Nest Primary School in team sporting events.
 3, 4, 5

-60% contribution to costs
+^{60%} contribution to costs

-Total Income - Pupil Premium and NTP fund: £404,490 Total budgeted cost: £578,819
+Total Income - Pupil Premium and NTP fund: £370,000

+Total budgeted cost: £597,011

-Breakdown of cost:
+Breakdown of cost: Teaching: £242,941